raigarvit474/client-sphere/docs/GOOGLE_OAUTH_SETUP.md

 # Google OAuth Setup Guide

-This guide will help you set up Google OAuth authentication for your NextJS CRM application.
+This guide will help you set up Google OAuth authentication for your Client Sphere CRM application.

 ## 🚀 Quick Setup